xuluCs/zsdk/README.md

 # zsdk

-## What is this fork for?
-The porpoise is to add bluetooth printing to the already available TCP/IP printing.

 ### Zebra Link OS SDK Flutter plugin.
 This is a flutter plugin for the Link-OS Multiplatform SDK for [Zebra](https://www.zebra.com/ap/en/support-downloads/printer-software/link-os-multiplatform-sdk.html)